 Finally, consider how your own infrastructure will mesh with potential EFM solutions.
 To optimize customer feedback research, ensure that the EFM system may be integrated with your current Customer Research Management (CRM) programs, such as Salesforce.

-At first glance, choosing the right EFM solution may seem akin to finding the proverbial needle in the haystack.
+At first glance, choosing the right Enterprise Feedback Management solution may seem akin to finding the proverbial needle in the haystack.
 Fortunately, by focusing on the traits outlined above, you can distinguish exceptional EFM programs and achieve excellent customer experience management.